blackberry/WebWorks-Community-APIs/BB10-Cordova/BarcodeScanner/README.md

 Cordova BarcodeScanner Plugin For Blackberry 10
 ===============================================

+__This plugin has been moved to [phonegap-plugin-barcodescanner](https://github.com/blackberry/phonegap-plugin-barcodescanner).
+Please use that repository for future development, as we work on getting it upstreamed into a fully cross platform plugin.__

 This plugin scans all types of barcodes supported by the [ZXing](https://github.com/blackberry/zxing) library.
 The Rear Camera is used and it shows the camera's viewfinder for the user to target the barcode.